 The central part of deck 7 is dedicated to lounge space, although there are a few small shops and boutiques here, selling mainly clothing and jewellery, as well as the future cruises desk.

 The cafe serves premium coffees and teas along with a selection of chocolates and cakes that aren’t available anywhere else on the ship.
-As the name suggests, the Bookmark Cafe is also home to a free library of fiction and non-fiction titles.
+As the name suggests, the Bookmark Cafe is also home to a library of fiction and non-fiction titles.

 There is a good selection of beer beyond the draught selection, my personal favourite being Adnam’s Ghost Ship brewed in Suffolk, where the Fred Olsen HQ is based.